HASecuritySolutions/Sysmon-Manager/README.md

 ## Installation
 1. Login to Windows using an account that has permission to write to your domain controllers Sysvol. **Example** - \\yourdomain.int\sysvol
 2. Create a folder under your domain called sysmon **Example** - \\yourdomain.int\sysvol\yourdomain.int\sysmon
 3. Download and extract Microsoft Sysmon into the above folder.
-Make sure sysmon.exe and sysmon64.exe are placed directly into the folder created at step number 2.
+Make sure sysmon.exe and sysmon64.exe are placed directly into the folder created at step two.
-4. Download a sysmon configuration file and place it into the folder created during step # 2. **Recommendation** - Use Sysmon Modular's configuration file https://raw.githubusercontent.com/olafhartong/sysmon-modular/master/sysmonconfig.xml
+4. Download a sysmon configuration file and place it into the folder created during step two. **Recommendation** - Use Sysmon Modular's configuration file https://raw.githubusercontent.com/olafhartong/sysmon-modular/master/sysmonconfig.xml
-5. Download **sysmon_controller.ps1** from this repository and place it into the folder created during step number 2
+5. Download **sysmon_controller.ps1** from this repository and place it into the folder created during step two
 6. Modify sysmon_controller.ps1 so that $shared_sysmon_folder points to the folder created at step number 2 and modify $local_sysmon_folder if you'd like tracking files to be placed in a different local folder
 7. Create a Group Policy Object (GPO) and link it to the machines you want Sysmon managed.
 The GPO settings should be similar to the GPO settings found below.